WNTM: Programming

+WNTM has a local wake-up show hosted by "Uncle Henry", followed by nationally syndicated shows from Premiere Networks.

 Notable personalities

 Numerous radio personalities have been heard over Mobile's 710 AM, including a few voices from the WKRG Radio years still around today.
 Until November 2007, former WKRG-FM disc jockey Scott O'Brien hosted "Mobile's First News" and "Ask the Expert" in the morning.
 Michael P. Sloan was a newsbreak reader and Daniel Shane McBryde hosted his own afternoon program during the first WNTM era; both are WABB veterans.
 Alex Mathis later joined McBryde as producer and fill-in host.
 Long time radio personality Yvonne Morrison hosted "The Garden Show" alongside reporter Charlie Moss on Saturday mornings.

 Overnight, the station broadcasts the syndicated Coast to Coast AM hosted by George Noory.
 The station also broadcasts the syndicated Saturday night program Somewhere In Time hosted by Art Bell.